React

 function

-A callback for receiving the connection state of the virtual assistant project run in the Alan AI Cloud.
+A callback for receiving the connection state of the AI agent project run in the Alan AI Cloud.
 For details, see onConnectionStatus handler.

 onEvent